shapeshifter/tsc/CONTRIBUTING.md

-_Use this file to detail how to make a contribution to the project.
-The structure below is generally recommended, but can be changed to meet the needs of the project_

 # Contributing to Shapeshifter

 Thank you for your interest in contributing to Shapeshifter.
 This document explains our contribution process and procedures: